robson-aleixo/Arquigrafia-Laravel/readme.md

 ## Configuration Tutorial

+- This project use Docker, follow the steps to build the envioroment

+- Install, Docker in case you haven't yet.

+- Run docker-compose build

+- Run docker-compose up

+- Run docker ps, to list all containers and their ids

+- Run docker exec -it id_do_container_arquigrafia-laravel_app bash

+- Now you are inside de container, run php artisan migrate

 - This project use Laravel Messenger for Laravel 4, and need to run migrate:

 ```bash
 php artisan migrate --package=cmgmyr/messenger
 ```
+- The validation of a user, did not work locally, because it expect a e-mail confirmation, so after creating a user a error messager will apears after that do:

+- php artisan tinker
+- $p = User::find(1);
+- $p->active = true;
+- $p->save();
+- exit;

 - Since we're still using PHP 5.6, some JSON post requests might throw an deprecation warning.
 So, we need to set on PHP.ini: